dansylvain/42_minitalk/README.md

 make
 ```
 ### Running the Programs
 Once compiled successfully, you can run the client and server programs.
 Start the server program first, followed by the client program.
-Here's how to do it:
+Here's how to do it:<br>
-1-**Start the server:**
+* **Start the server:**
 ```bash
 ./server
 ```
 The server will start and display its pid.
 You need it for the next step.<br>
-2-**In a separate terminal window, run the client:**
+* **In a separate terminal window, run the client:**
 ```bash
 ./client <server_pid> <message>
 ```
 Replace <server_pid> with the process ID of the server (displayed when you start the server), and <message> with the message you want to send to the server.

 ## Dependencies

-## Usage

-## Examples
+My implementation of the "philosophers" project includes all necessary dependencies within the source code, requiring no additional installations.